 Please send me text mail as plain text.
 Use a brief, informative Subject: header, so that I can handle your message efficiently.
 Identify yourself in your From: header; a cryptic header like From: firstname.lastname@example.org won’t do.

 Please avoid fancy features like quoted-printable and base-64 encoding, rich text, multipart messages, long signatures, and the like, unless they’re necessary, as they hinder high-volume mail processing.
 Viruses, spam, and embedded advertisements are never necessary, so don’t send them under any circumstances.
 Also, please avoid documents in proprietary formats.
 For example, I don’t use Microsoft PowerPoint, so a presentation that relies on Microsoft-specific features will be problematic for me to decode.

-If you're not sure how to configure your email client to follow these guidelines, please practice by sending yourself a letter and then examining all the bytes in the resulting message with your favorite source inspector.
-For example, if you read email via desktop Gmail you can go to the top of the email (where the sender and timestamp are located), click on the three stacked dots and then click on "Show original"; and if you read email via Thunderbird, you can simply type Ctrl+U.
+If you’re not sure how to configure your email client to follow these guidelines, please practice by sending yourself a letter and then examining all the bytes in the resulting message with your favorite source inspector.
+For example, if you read email via desktop Gmail you can go to the top of the email (where the sender and timestamp are located), click on the three stacked dots and then click on “Show original”.
+If you use Thunderbird, you can simply type Ctrl+U.